 Program Learning Outcomes

 - Describe visual and aural texts in technical and theoretical terms.

 - Become familiar with multiple schools of thoughts in art history/visual studies and/or musicology/ethnomusicology.

 - Analyze cultural, visual, aural, and spatial procedures within their historical and conceptual contexts.

 - Integrate theory into creative practices.

-See the Curriculum Map to see the coherency between the Program Learning Outcomes and our course offerings.
+See the to see the coherency between the Program Learning Outcomes and our course offerings.
 (Coming soon)